 Intended learning outcomes

-- Established a sound factual understanding of cardiovascular structure, function and development at both organ and cellular levels.
+- define and describe cardiovascular structure, function and development at both organ and cellular levels

-- Gained knowledge of the important endocrine bases for maintenance of cardiovascular homeostasis.
+- describe the important endocrine bases for maintenance of cardiovascular homeostasis

 - develop skills to evaluate and consider the role of genes and environment in shaping cardiovascular health.

 - critically analyse and evaluate current scientific literature in the field of cardiovascular pathophysiology